RezaTabriziMAX/PSYBOT-AI/README.md

-# SPCFRAG
+# ORBFRAG

 ### Explore Orbit.
 Discover Fragments.
 Turn Debris into Value.

-SPCFRAG is a lightweight on-chain experimental project that combines simple gameplay mechanics with digital asset discovery.
-In the SPCFRAG universe, players explore orbital space filled with floating debris, broken satellites, and hidden fragments scattered across the void.
+ORBFRAG is a lightweight on-chain experimental project that transforms gameplay interaction into digital value through a fragment-based exploration system.

+In the ORBFRAG universe, orbital space is filled with drifting debris, broken satellites, and hidden fragments left behind by decades of human activity.
+These fragments are not just remnants — they are resources waiting to be discovered.

-Your mission is simple: clean space, discover fragments, and turn exploration into value.
+Your mission is simple:

+Explore the orbit.
+Collect fragments.
+Convert them into value.

-Built around the speed and efficiency of the Solana ecosystem, SPCFRAG explores how attention, interaction, and community activity can generate a fragment-based digital economy.
+Built on the speed and efficiency of the Solana ecosystem, ORBFRAG explores how attention, interaction, and community activity can form a lightweight on-chain economy.

 ---

 # Project Concept

-Space is not empty.
+Orbit is not empty.

-Decades of space missions have left orbit filled with debris — abandoned satellites, broken modules, and unknown fragments drifting silently through space.
+Over time, space has become a field of debris — abandoned technology, lost modules, and fragmented structures floating endlessly.

-In the SPCFRAG universe, explorers navigate this orbital environment collecting valuable fragments hidden among the debris.
-These fragments represent digital resources that can be accumulated and later exchanged for tokenized rewards.
+Within ORBFRAG, players act as explorers navigating this environment, searching for valuable fragments hidden within the debris field.

+These fragments represent digital resources that can be collected, accumulated, and later converted into rewards.

 The more fragments discovered, the more the ecosystem evolves.

-SPCFRAG transforms exploration into an on-chain gameplay loop where activity directly contributes to the system.
+ORBFRAG turns exploration into a continuous on-chain activity loop driven by player participation.

 ---

 # Core Mechanism

-The core of SPCFRAG is a fragment discovery economy.
+At the core of ORBFRAG is a fragment-based economic system.

 Instead of traditional mining or staking, value is generated through exploration and collection.

-Players search orbital zones, collect floating fragments, and convert those fragments into digital rewards within the ecosystem.
+Players navigate orbital zones, discover fragments, and convert them into digital rewards.

-Each fragment represents participation within the system.
-The more fragments collected, the stronger the on-chain activity becomes.
+Each fragment represents:

+- Player participation
+- Exploration activity
+- Economic contribution

-This structure creates a simple but powerful loop where gameplay interaction fuels the ecosystem itself.
+The system follows a simple but powerful loop:

-Exploration → Fragment Discovery → Collection → Reward Conversion
+Explore → Discover → Collect → Convert

+This structure transforms gameplay into measurable on-chain output.

 ---